Naperville Concrete Construction

 Integral Color

 Pigment is mixed directly into the concrete before pouring, producing consistent color all the way through the slab.
 If the surface chips or wears over time, the color remains.
-This is the most durable coloring method and works well on its own or combined with stamping or scoring.
+It is the most durable coloring method, alone or combined with stamping or scoring.

 Best for: New driveways, patios, walkways — any new pour